-ILSI Europe will be present as exhibitor.
-We will showcase our current activities/scientific portfolio and discuss membership opportunities.
+ILSI Europe was present as exhibitor.
+We showcased our current activities/scientific portfolio and discussed membership opportunities.
 Come visit us at booth no. 13!About the ESTIV Congresses

 The European Society of Toxicology In Vitro (ESTIV) is organized every two years.
 The ESTIV2022 congress aims to create a forum of scientists in a unique atmosphere for discussions and the exchange of knowledge.
 Its objective is also to promote contact between junior and senior researchers, students and toxicologists from European companies, governments and universities involved in the development and use of in vitro and in silico approaches.
 The congress is expected to include 500+ attendees and 30+ exhibitors.

 For more details and registration, please visit the event's website.